 In response to a Workgroup Action request, the following update was received on 06 March 2019:

 National Grid in collaboration with Xoserve (via Change Proposal 4376) is planning to deliver the required process and system change to meet the obligations set out in UNC Modification 0678 by October 2019.
 For any proposal that is approved, it would be necessary to incorporate delivery of all features of the proposal into a compliant solution.
-Due to the unique nature of the project considering, timescales and efficient spend it is not possible to deliver a fully systemised solution meeting all the different requirements from every Alternative Modification.
+Due to the unique nature of the project considering timescales and efficient spend it is not possible to deliver a fully systemised solution meeting all the different requirements from every Alternative Modification.
 Where possible the system solution has been parameterised to provide the greatest possible flexibility, considering the constraints.
 The current Xoserve delivery costs are in-line with those provided in CP4376.

 Some Workgroup Participants expressed concern regarding the ability to deliver certain aspects of the Alternative Modifications depending on the complexity; an example of this is tagging of secondary trades.